The Surfaris

 The Surfaris are an American surf music band formed in Glendora, California, in 1962.
-They are best known for two songs that hit the charts in the Los Angeles area, and nationally by May 1963: "Surfer Joe" and "Wipe Out", which were the A-side and B-side of the same 45 rpm single.
+They are best known for two songs that hit the charts in the Los Angeles area: "Surfer Joe" and the instrumental "Wipe Out", which were the A-side and B-side of the same 45 rpm single.
+"Wipe Out" reached the Hot 100 in June 1963, then "Surfer Joe" did so on the last day in August.

-The Surfaris were inducted into the Musicians Hall of Fame and Museum in 2019 for their hit instrumental song, "Wipe Out".
+The Surfaris were inducted into the Musicians Hall of Fame and Museum in 2019 for "Wipe Out".

 Career

 The original band members were Ron Wilson (drums, vocals), Jim Fuller (lead guitar), Bob Berryhill (rhythm guitar), and Pat Connolly (bass).

 In the fall of 1962, Southern California high school students Jim Fuller and Pat Connolly called friend and guitarist Berryhill for a practice session at Berryhill's house.
 The trio practiced for about four hours and met drummer Wilson at a high school dance later that evening, whereupon the band was born.
 "Wipe Out" was written and recorded by the quartet later that winter, with the song reaching No. 2 nationally in 1963 before becoming an international hit.

 Saxophone player Jim Pash joined after their "Wipe Out" / "Surfer Joe" recording sessions at Pal Studios.

 Ken Forssi, later of Love, played bass with The Surfaris after Pat Connolly left.